elikofi/CleanArchitectureWithCQRS_auth-crud/README.md

 ##Setting Up The Project.
     * Create an empty solution.
     * Add API project to the solution.
+Framework I used in this project is .NET8
-    * Add three new class libraries to the solution namely, application, domain and infrastructure.
+    * Add four new class libraries to the solution namely: application, domain, contracts and infrastructure.
+    * Install the various nuget packages needed for each class library and also set up the project references.

+### References.
+In clean architecture, the outmost projects reference the innermost projects, hence, the domain layer which is the innermost project has no project reference.
+The Application Layer, which is directly outside the Domain Layer has a project reference to the Domain Layer, the Infrastructure Layer, which is directly outside the Application Layer has a project reference to the Application Layer, the Contracts Layer which is also directly outside the Application Layer also has direct reference to the Application Layer.
+Note: The Infrastructure Layer and the Contracts Layer form the Presentation Layer of the Clean Architecture Project.
+Finally, the API Layer, is the main layer which will interact with the outside world and serve as a bridge between the outside world and the business logic: hence, it will have references to the Infrastructure, Application and Contracts Layers of the Project.